 Mentorship – Integrating Advanced Techniques for Holistic Therapeutic Outcomes

 This mentorship consists of a series of four experiential courses designed to explore the interplay between body, mind, and spirit with advanced therapeutic interventions.
+Small class size (minimum 3 students – maximum 4 students) ensures high level of instructional support.
 Participants will:

-- Integrate a variety of techniques primarily myofascial, visceral, unwinding, craniosacral, structural decompression and energetic techniques with the intention of achieving holistic therapeutic outcomes.
+- Integrate a variety of techniques primarily myo/neuro/fascial, visceral, unwinding, craniosacral, structural decompression and energetic techniques with the intention of achieving holistic therapeutic outcomes.

 - Advance their palpation and observation skills being attentive to the body’s communications.